Keibert Ruiz Preview, Player Props: Nationals vs. Dodgers

-Keibert Ruiz -- .200 average over his past 10 games -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Bobby Miller on the hill, on September 9 at 4:05 PM ET.
+Keibert Ruiz -- .179 average over his past 10 games -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Clayton Kershaw on the mound, on September 10 at 1:35 PM ET.

-He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Dodgers.
+In his last appearance, he went 1-for-5 with an RBI against the Dodgers.

 Keibert Ruiz Game Info & Props vs. the Dodgers